Yellowstone Photography Tour

-Paul Zaretsky and Nikhil Bahl, your trip leaders and instructors, will always be by your side making sure you are taking advantage of every photo opportunity there is.
+Nikhil Bahl, your trip leader and instructor, will always be by your side making sure you are taking advantage of every photo opportunity there is.
 They will be there to guide you and offer ideas and technical help during the workshop so you are comfortable taking photos in challenging photographic conditions.

 What You Will Learn During this Yellowstone Photography Workshop

-Nikhil and Paul are accomplished professional photographers and educators who have a deep passion for the outdoors.
-They believe that the best way to teach is by demonstrating; therefore they will be shooting alongside you, sharing their techniques, unique visions, and their love and knowledge of Yellowstone with you.
+Nikhil is an accomplished professional photographer and educator who has a deep passion for the outdoors.
+He believes that the best way to teach is by demonstrating; therefore they will be shooting alongside you, sharing his techniques, unique visions, and his love and knowledge of Yellowstone with you.
 Their priority first and foremost is always you and helping you capture the wonders of Yellowstone with your own vision and creativity.

 Topics to Be Covered During Your Yellowstone Photography Workshop